Corporate

 Team Wendy will use the data generated from these impacts to better understand how cellular injury originates during linear and rotational impacts, and armed with this knowledge, we ultimately hope to develop new materials and helmet designs aimed at improved impact protection.
 Our research and development team is extremely excited to start testing with the new triaxial impact machine and couldn’t wait for it to be installed so we could start gathering new data.

-Ron Szalkowski
+By Ron Szalkowski

 Director, Product Development & Research Collaboration